Last Updated on: 14th November 2022, 11:54 am

 The best Chromebook is just an understatement now as there are many good options available in the current market.
 Chromebooks are the most versatile forms of tech as they are available in many different price tags that cater to a wide variety of people ranging from students to house moms and to business-oriented users.
 Chromebooks are great for most of the conventional tasks that one user can think of.
 With the addition of support of Android applications now Chromebook users can play games and use productivity applications while being offline too.
 The once web-based ChromeOS has now become diverse and more user-friendly with the inclusion of Android applications.

 Considering the buzz around Chromebooks a lot of people want to experience affordability with power.
 In our honest opinion, the latest HP Chromebook 14 with the Intel Celeron N3350 is the best Chromebook you can buy.
 This laptop is the right package with the right price tag that doesn’t break the bank.
-The term best budget Chromebook fits just right on this HP Chromebook 14 and is best for the students who are looking to buy a laptop that can last for a whole day of school.
+The term best budget Chromebook fits just right on this HP Chromebook 14 and is best for students who are looking to buy a laptop that can last for a whole day of school.
 It might not be the best Chromebook for gaming because Integrated Intel Graphics 500 can sure handle some mild gaming on it.
 This Chromebook is fast with its 2.4Ghz processor that is paired with 4GB DDR4 RAM.
 Having 32GB SSD might seem small but ChromeOS is a very light software that does not occupy a lot of space to store data and files.

 Chromebook is essentially laptops but they run on Google’s proprietary ChromeOS that incorporates web-based operation of tasks.
 However, general laptops run on either Windows or macOS.
 Both of these serve the purpose of being portable computers but still, they have a fair share of differences between them.
-A Chromebook is capable of giving you diverse ways of using its functionality like browsing the internet, watch movies, and edit some Word files.
+A Chromebook is capable of giving you diverse ways of using its functionality like browsing the internet, watching movies, and editing some Word files.
 Chromebooks do not have a wide array of applications available on them as most applications present on them are the ones you also operate in any Chrome browser.
 However, the recent support for Android applications to run on ChromeOS has greatly benefited Chromebook users.

 Through the official Play Store, users can download tons of Android applications that serve the purpose of productivity to gaming.
 The storage options for ChromeOS are also mostly web-based as they generally don’t come with storage capacities of more than 64 GB so most of your data is stored on Google’s cloud service Google Drive.
-Chromebooks are also known for their big battery lives as they do not run-on system heavy hardware that sucks up the juice to perform.
+Chromebooks are also known for their big battery lives as they do not run-on system-heavy hardware that sucks up the juice to perform.

 Windows and macOS laptops are generally on the more expensive side.
 Yes, they are diverse too and most of the applications can run offline without the need for a working network.
 They have a wide range of software and applications readily available to them to install and use.
 You do not have to compromise your work for the unavailability of a program.
 Laptops are usually the best for gaming as they have a dedicated graphics processor.
 The Laptops running on Windows OS are preferred more as most game titles are released for Windows.
 Laptops are also less energy-efficient than Chromebooks as they come equipped with energy-heavy hardware that delivers strong performance and productivity.